Skip to content

 PostgreSQL Database Structure

-The example uses a PostgreSQL database with a typical 3NF (Third Normal Form) schema:
+The example uses a PostgreSQL database with a typical 3NF (Third Normal Form) schema with proper primary keys and foreign keys:

 Vertex Tables (Entities)